Clarrie Hearn: Victoria (VFL)

 Hearn was selected to play for the VFL in a representative match against the Victorian Football Association on 16 June 1934; however, he did not play, having injured his hand at training on the Tuesday preceding the match.

 Sandringham (VFA)

 Hearn played for Sandringham in the VFA as captain-coach in 1936.

 Athlete

 Known for his pace as a footballer, Hearn was a competitive professional sprinter.
-He won the Stawell Gift in 1929.
+Trained by Jack King, he won the Stawell Gift in 1929, running off a handicap of 10½ yards.

 Boundary umpire

 He was a boundary umpire for 12 VFL games in 1937.

 Death

 He died at his residence in Moonee Ponds, Victoria on 1 April 1981.